Nick Strobel

 Modern astronomy is mostly a "physics of the cosmos"—how things work and how we know.
 Astronomy is a visually beautiful and intellectually stimulating subject.
 We live in a beautiful universe on a gorgeous planet.
 Understanding how it became the way it is and how the parts interact with each other enriches and deepens our appreciation for the artistry around us.
 It is my hope that you will take the time and spend the effort to learn how our universe works.

-I teach this course in three formats: regular face-to-face lecture, ITV, and over the internet.
 Select this link to go to the astronomy class homepage where links to the current syllabi and class calendars can be found for the astronomy courses.
-I wrote the text Astronomy Notes for the face-to-face lecture, internet, and ITV astronomy sections I teach.
-The main content is available on-line, but the in-class assignments and skywatch project are available in the hardcopy version.
-Select this link to the online textbook if you are not in the class website environment (you do not see any navigation icons at the top of the window).
+I wrote the text Astronomy Notes for the course.
+All of the content is available for free on-line, but the in-class worksheets and skywatch project are also available in the hardcopy Student Guide.

 Planetarium